aon4o/laravel-rocket-chat-notification-channel/README.md

 ## Introduction

 This package makes it easy to send notifications using [RocketChat](https://rocket.chat/) with Laravel 5.6+.
+The package uses the REST API of RocketChat to send messages to channels instead of using the Webhooks method.

 ## Contents